-The voice is the instrument of communication for the actor or public speaker!
+The voice is the instrument of communication for the public speaker!

 Become Master of Your Voice Now!

-- Do you feel like your voice is getting in the way of your acting?
+- Do you feel like your voice is getting in the way of your presentations?

 - Are you having problems with losing your voice on stage?